vikasgokavi/S3-Object-Storage-and-Governance/README.md

 ​<img width="960" alt="Screenshot 2024-03-23 222226" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/d33e7da1-467b-496a-b6fb-983d71cd9fcb">

 13.Choose Add Statement.
-The details of the statement you configured are added to a table below the button.
-You can add multiple statements to a policy.​
+The details of the statement we configured are added to a table below the button.
+We can add multiple statements to a policy.​

 <img width="960" alt="Screenshot 2024-03-23 223701" src="https://github.com/vikasgokavi/S3-Object-Storage-and-Governance/assets/105034318/dfb56639-214c-4406-9603-8637089a66e9">